lukekivi/NYTimesMostViewedArticles/README.md

 This app displays details about NY Times most viewed articles from the past few days.
 Users can select articles they are interested in and view more details.
 In order to view the full article the user can click the "Read More" hyperlink in the DetailsScreen.

 ## Setup
-- Download `git clone https://github.com/lukekivi/NYTimesMostViewedArticles.git` or just download zip from git.
+- Run `git clone https://github.com/lukekivi/NYTimesMostViewedArticles.git` or just download zip from git.
 - Install onto your device
 - Run.